Terms of Service

 Comprehensive Security Framework: Each party must establish and maintain administrative, physical, and technical safeguards designed to guard against destruction, loss, or alteration of the other party's Confidential Information and Personal Data.

-- Information Security Programs: Administrative, physical, and technical security policies and procedures consistent with commercially reasonable industry practices and any mutually agreed standards
+• Information Security Programs: Administrative, physical, and technical security policies consistent with commercially reasonable industry practices

-- Technical and Organizational Safeguards: Protection designed to prevent accidental, unlawful, or unauthorized access, use, destruction, loss, alteration, disclosure, transfer, commingling, or processing
+• Technical and Organizational Safeguards: Protection designed to prevent accidental, unlawful, or unauthorized access, use, destruction, loss, alteration, disclosure, transfer, or processing

-Cybersecurity Protections: Parties must take commercially reasonable measures to secure information systems against hackers and others who may seek unauthorized access to disrupt, damage, modify, access, or use Confidential Information and Personal Data stored within those systems.
+• Cybersecurity Protections: Commercially reasonable measures to secure information systems against hackers and others who may seek unauthorized access

 What can you expect from Oliv?